High on Pico de Orizaba glacier.

 In the case of the event in question, it happened on said date on Pico de Orizaba (5700 metres), a dormant volcano with a 40° 1200 metre-long glacier hanging on its northern flank.
 It´s a route I had safely ascended to the top more than 80 times in the 14 years I have been guiding it.

-I have to mention that around those days conditions were tricky, as some 10 people had fallen (slid) down the glacier with 2 fatalities and at least 4 people with ankle and other fractures (the rest escaped with just bruises and sprains), just in the week surrounding the date that we went up there.
+I have to mention that around those days conditions were tricky, as some 10 people had fallen (slid) down the glacier with 2 fatalities and at least 4 people with severely sprained ankles and other fractures (the rest escaped with bruises and sprains), just in the week surrounding the date that we went up there.

 What happened to them was that as they ascended, the hard snow on top of the glacier beneath hardened, and it became icy and harder still, due to the windy and cold conditions and they just slipped, fell and crash landed.

 I must say that on other occasions that I have climbed it, I have found the cold and the wind simply harsher than on the aforementioned date, with quite uneventful results to report.